complikatyed/Read_That/README.md

 Acceptance Criteria:
 * The new book title is added to the database and given a unique id number
-* The book's author is added to the record with an author_id number
+* The book's author (first name, then last name) is added to the record with an author_id number
+* The user is given the option to add multiple author names
 * The book's genre is added to the record
+* The start date is added
 * A space for a book topic is added
 * A space for a star rating is added, but left blank
-* The start date is added
 * A space for an ending date is added, but left blank
 * The database and accompanying tables are updated